IISResetMe/Legislator/README.md

     interface IWell
     {
-        IPoint Location;

         void DropCoin(Coin c);
     }

+#### `event`

+The following event declaration in Legislator:

+    interface ICar {
+        event EventHandler[EventArgs] EngineStarted
+    }

+is equivalent to:

+    interface ICar
+    {
+        event EventHandler<EventArgs> EngineStarted;
+    }

+in C#

+### Syntax notes

-Legislator currently supports `method` and `property` members.
+Legislator currently supports `method`, `property` and `event` members.
+No plans to supporting index accessor syntax.

-Due to limited usefulness, access modifiers are not supported, all generated interfaces default to Public.
+Due to limited usefulness, access modifiers are also not supported, all generated interfaces default to Public.

 Parameter naming for methods is also not currently support.